Rural Community Health Volunteer

 • Planting gardens with women’s groups to provide increased sources of nutrition.

-Peace Corps Benin provides an 11-week Pre-Service Training (PST) to prepare you to work effectively in your community, and will show you how to translate your existing skills in order to be an effective Volunteer in Benin.
-This requires personal motivation, dedication, and resiliency to meet the needs of your community and accomplish your project goals.
-You will receive technical training in malaria awareness and prevention, maternal child health, nutrition, hygiene and sanitation, and facilitation skills.
+Peace Corps Benin will provide you with a 12-week in-country Pre-Service Training (PST) to prepare you to work effectively in your community.
+You will learn how to translate your existing skills in order to work effectively in the health field in Benin.
+You will receive technical training in malaria awareness and prevention, maternal child health, nutrition, hygiene and sanitation, and facilitation skills to empower you to be an effective change agent, no matter your background.
+This work will require personal motivation, dedication, and resiliency to meet the needs of your community and accomplish your project goals.

 COVID-19 Volunteer Activities